All Episodes

 I certainly am.

-Uh well, no, I'm just I'm just interested.
+And which well, no, I'm just interested.

-So you don't think any of these guys on the stage uh last night is qualified to be president?
+So you don't think any of these guys on the stage last night is qualified to be president?

 What made Obama qualified to be president?